-Altacor, Asana, Battalion, Belt, Decis, Proaxis, Warrior or applied during this period will also provide control of codling moth, lesser appleworm, and oriental fruit moth, as will the insecticides listed for rapple maggot.
-Do not use within 30 days of full bloom unless fruit thinning is desired.
-Guthion, Dimethoate and §Biobit labeled only for codling moth.
+Altacor, Asana, Battalion, Belt, Decis, Proaxis, Warrior applied during this period will also provide control of codling moth, lesser appleworm, and oriental fruit moth, as will the insecticides listed for apple maggot.
+Sevin (carbaryl) is rated 'Fair' for control of codling moth and lesser appleworm; do not use within 30 days of full bloom unless fruit thinning is desired.
+Dimethoate and §Biobit labeled only for codling moth.
 Calypso, §Dipel, Imidan and Lorsban not registered for lesser appleworm.
 Lannate not registered for oriental fruit moth.
 Avaunt or Calypso, and to a lesser extent Assail, applied in first or second cover spray will control plum curculio. §Carpovirusine and §Cyd-X labeled for use against codling moth only.
-Use of a nonionic surfactant is recommended with Assail.
-Altacor and Intrepid provide only suppression of codling moth.
+Best results are obtained with multiple applications of low rates beginning at the onset of egg hatch and continuing on 7-10 day intervals during the hatch period.
+Use of a non-ionic surfactant is recommended with Assail.
 Proclaim used against codling moth should be applied at egg hatch and may be followed up with a second application in 7-14 days.
+Do not exceed 0.172 lb a.i./A of thiamethoxam-containing products per acre per growing season.
+For best effectiveness and insecticide resistance management, the use of pre-mixes such as Endigo,